Gnwin/blogapp/README.md

 - clone the repository with this command `$ git clone https://github.com/Gnwin/blogapp.git`
 - switch to f/test branch with this command `git checkout f/test`
-- at the root level of the project run the command `rspec`
+- at the root level of the project run the command `rspec spec`
 - see test results in the terminal

 ## Author